BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/rohan.md

 - **Forth, and Fear no Darkness** `ACTIVE`

-Theoden's [Stand Fast!]
-Is 12" rather than 6".
+Theoden's [Stand Fast] Is 12" rather than 6".

 - **The will of Men is easily corrupted** `PASSIVE`